emacsmirror/loopy/README.md

   In `cl-loop`, `collect EXPR` means to repeatedly `push` the value of `EXPR` into the accumulated list, and then `nreverse` that list for a return value.
-  If you specifically want this behavior, then you should use the `push-into` command like in its respective example below.
+  If you specifically want this behavior, then you should use the `push-into` command like in its example below.

 - `(concat VAR EXPR)`: Repeatedly `concat` the value of `EXPR` onto the end of `VAR`.  `VAR` starts as `nil`.
 See the `vconcat` command for vectors.